Hillary34/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to set permissions to the file hello
+how to set the mode of the file hello to anything